castagna/SARQ/README.txt

 TODO
 ====

  - Fix the failing test and add more tests.
+[DONE]
  - Double check the id as unique key, does it make sense?
+[DONE]
  - ...